naggie/dsblog/README.md

-DSBLOG aggregates articles and user profiles from a discourse blog category.
+DSBLOG renders articles and user profiles from a discourse blog category.

-RSS feeds are also supported.
+Articles can be imported from other systems in an idempotent manner.

 Look at `config.example.yml` for configuration.